 I procrastinate the most when there is an assignment that will take me at least 10-20 hours looming.
 It is very difficult to start on such a task even though I have lost count on how many of these huge assignments I have completed to date (Yay student days!).
 By leaving myself with no alternative, I no longer have a choice to “not do the task”.
 The task becomes a “must”.

-By using this strategy in conjunction with the previously mentioned method of creating 25-minute blocks, I have been able to reasonably efficiently finish all the must-dos I have had to deal with so far, even though I wince sometimes.
+By using this effective time management strategy in conjunction with the previously mentioned method of creating 25-minute blocks, I have been able to reasonably efficiently finish all the must-dos I have had to deal with so far, even though I wince sometimes.

 Yes, it happens.
 When I am stuck on a math question for an hour, or when I am just so tired at the end of the day from work that I have no heart nor the brain cells to start another essay, I will typically just give myself a break, and go to bed.